btorpey/btorpey.github.io/content/evenmostatic.md

 ### Memory Errors
 {:.no_toc}
 As discussed earlier, not all memory errors can be detected at compile-time, so the lack of any error output certainly doesn't mean that the code doesn't have memory errors -- it just means that they can't be detected by the tools.
-But while may memory errors cannot be detected at compile-time, for those that can be, detecting them is a big win.
+But while many memory errors cannot be detected at compile-time, for those that can be, detecting them is a big win.

 #### Double free
 {:.no_toc}